GeoSciML

-GeoSciML is intended for use by data portals publishing data for customers in GeoSciML, for interchanging data between organisations that use different database implementations and software/systems environments, and in particular, for use in geoscience web services.
-In this way, GeoSciML allows applications to utilize globally distributed geoscience data and information.
+Working Group, and is intended for publishing data portals, and for interchanging data between organisations that use different database implementations of globally distributed geoscience web services.

 Version 3.1 was released in December, 2012.
 In January, 2013 a Standards Working Group was initiated in the Open Geospatial Consortium to develop a version 4 release as an OGC modular specification.
 This release will include simple feature 'portrayal' schemes to support interoperable view services.

-Links to documentation, XML schema and other resources are available at the GeoSciML resource repository.
+Documentation, XML schema and other resources are available at the GeoSciML resource repository.